 Then, mix your cream into the drink for an ultra-creamy beverage that is sweet and delicious.
 It might take some stirring to mix the cream into the drink thoroughly.
 Most of the cream will stay at the top, too, so really get in there!

-Matcha Einspanner (Cream Top)
+Easy Cafe-Style Matcha Einspanner

 Ingredients